RobinWebbers/turtle-clib/README.md

 - To set the target of the Makefiles of the libraries, set "ARGS" (e.g. to clean all libraries: make ARGS=clean)

+## Fork

+To make life easier when you want to add your own library, you can copy the generic makefile in each of the library directories.

 ## Libraries

 All libraries have header files with function definitions.
 Consult these if you